tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Resource Type** SingleRecord

-See also: [Resource Types](../guide/bdqtest/index.md#32-resource-types-normative) in the bdqtest: term-list document.
+See also: [Resource Types](../guide/bdqtest/index.md#42-resource-types-normative) in the BDQ Tests: Concepts, Types, and Use document.

 ### 4.7 Define the Test Specification (non-normative)